-Should I invest more money, time, and effort in a marketing degree?
+Should I invest more money, time and effort in a marketing degree?
 The answer to this question isn’t a simple one.
 Different sources have different answers ranging from it being a useless degree to a necessary step in a marketing career path.

 Can You Study Marketing?

 A marketing degree teaches you fundamental principles you can use on any platform.
-That’s because your audience are always going to be humans, therefore, their nature doesn’t evolve too fast.
+That’s because your users are always going to be humans, therefore, their nature doesn’t evolve too fast.